pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 // { acknowledged: true, deletedCount: 1 }
 ````

-Finally, we use <code>insertOne()</code> with reference to our stored variable to re-insert the record.
-If the data were not in JSON format, we would need to transform it to such.
+Finally, we use <code>insertOne()</code> with reference to our stored variable in order to re-insert the record.
+If the data were not in JSON format, we would need to transform it first.

 ```js
 // insert the record back into the collection